maxxxpavlov/node-vk-bot-api/README.md

   token: process.env.TOKEN,
   group_id: process.env.GROUP_ID,
   execute_timeout: process.env.EXECUTE_TIMEOUT, // in ms   (50 by default)
-  polling_timeout: process.env.POLLING_TIMEOUT // in secs (25 by default)
+  polling_timeout: process.env.POLLING_TIMEOUT // in secs (25 by default),
-});
+  v: '5.103', // Vk version, we do not recomend to change it
+  pollingVersion: 3  // Vk Polling version, we do not recomend to change it });
 ```